-Once all the design and coding are done, you need to submit your app to the App Store for a review.
+Once all the design and coding are done, you need to submit your app to the App Store for review.
 Their personnel will test your app to make sure it compiles with App Store guidelines before approving it for publication into the store.

 Check their guidelines before submitting the app.
-There you can find info on how to create a perfect adaptivity and layouts, how to adapt your app for users that use dark mode, what languages do support different typography, how to adjust the video material, and what are the best choices for the color schemes for your app.
+There you can find info on how to create perfect adaptivity and layouts, how to adapt your app for users that use dark mode, what languages do support different typography, how to adjust the video material, and what are the best choices for the color schemes for your app.

 To get approved without too many worries, make sure to review the most common missteps that can slow down the review process or result in rejection of your app.
 Even if you get rejected, it is alright.
 You can resubmit your app again once you fix all the issues.
 The number of submissions is unlimited.

-As you become more skilful in using various software, you will think of new possibilities and options for your app.
+As you become more skillful in using various software, you will think of new possibilities and options for your app.
 In the end, make sure not to forget your goal and the initial idea.

 How much does it cost to design a mobile app?

 A clear-cut answer to that question is impossible to give.
 A lot of factors determine the price of the app but one thing is certain, if the professionals are involved, it will be expensive.

 In this table, you can see the average time spent on each segment of the UI and UX design.
 Bear in mind that the more complex an app is, the more time is needed for the UX design.